Forricide/still-feel-alive/Chapter 9.md

 She closes her eyes, and wakes up.

 The first thing that hits her is the *smell*.
-It's blood and chemicals, a disgusting mix like some kind of overrun hospital.
+It's blood and chemicals, a disgusting mix like some kind of dilapidated hospital.

+She scans her surroundings.
+Gregor is to her right; he hasn't noticed her yet, some part of her mind connects him with the smell of chemicals.
+He's spewing something vile-looking at- at an *army*, a hundred or two hundred men surging towards him, brandishing all sorts of weapons.

 [simurgh wing? probably not, this seems irrelevant]